Escaped Inmate Killed In Shootout South Of San Antonio

 00

-An inmate who had escaped from a prisoner transport van at the Live Oak County jail Christmas Eve, is dead – killed in a shootout with a DPS SWAT team last night.
-Hundreds of law officers had swarmed an area near Campbellton, where police Tuesday found a pickup truck the escapee had stolen.
-Authorities say 36-year-old Jake Childers slipped out of an unlocked window in the transport van last Saturday, then broke into a home in George West, stole some weapons and the truck, and fled north.
+An inmate who escaped from a prisoner transport van at the Live Oak County jail Christmas Eve, is dead – killed in a shootout with a DPS SWAT team last night.
+Hundreds of law officers had swarmed an area near Campbellton, where police Tuesday found a pickup truck the escapee, Jake Childers, had stolen.
+SWAT team members using night vision equipment spotted Childers in a field, a gunbattle broke out, and Childers was shot dead.
+It was last Saturday when the 36-year-old Childers had slipped out of an unlocked window in the transport van, broke into a home in George West, stole some weapons and the truck, and fled north.
 Childers had been in jail on a charge of assaulting a state game warden.